BayeTechis/Numpy_m/README.md

                      0 : Less than or equal to 50K
                      1 : More than 50K

-The program returns
+The program returns:

-whether the country that the data is taken from is young or old;
+- whether the country that the data is taken from is young or old;

-the country's race distribution to identifies minorities;
+- the country's race distribution to identifies minorities;

-if goverment policy (citizens above 60 should not work more than 25 hours a week) is in place;
+- if goverment policy (citizens above 60 should not work more than 25 hours a week) is in place; and

-and, whether or not higher educated people have better pay in general
+- whether or not higher educated people have better pay in general

 makeSenseOfCensus.csv is the raw data